susanBuck/notes/05_Laravel/02_Deploy.md

 Laravel needs write access to the storage directory so set that now:

 	$ chmod -R 777 app/storage

-__Download dependences (aka build `vendor/` directory)__

-If you compare the contents of your local app to your live app, you'll notice the live app is missing a `vendor/` directory.
-This is because vendors are managed by Composer and not version controlled (if you open `.gitignore` you'll see `vendor/` there).

-Given this, you need to have Composer build your vendor's directory with this command:

-	$ composer install
+__Auto-run `composer install` on deployment__

+Every time you push new code to OpenShift, you'll want to run `composer install` to make sure your dependencies are up to date.
+You could manually SSH in and run this, or you can configure OpenShift to manually do it whenever you deploy changes.

+This is done with what OpenShift calls [**Markers**](http://openshift.github.io/documentation/oo_cartridge_guide.html#php-markers).
+Locally, in the *root of your application* create the following directory/file:

+`.openshift/markers/use_composer`

+The file you're creating (`use_composer`) is empty and does not need an extension&mdash; just its existence will signal to OpenShift that it needs to run `composer install`.

+Add, commit and push this change to your OpenShift remote.

+From now on, whenever you push changes to OpenShift, `composer install` will automatically be run for you.

-Be patient with this process&mdash; it can take upwards of 10+ minutes depending on how many dependencies have to be loaded.
+Be patient with the deployment process after making this change&mdash; it can take upwards of 10+ minutes to complete the `composer install` depending on how many dependencies have to be loaded.

-When the Composer install is complete, run `ls` to view the contents of your project; you should now see a `vendors/` directory.

 ### Test it out